openstack-archive/deb-python-aioeventlet/doc/using.rst

    The greenthread or greenlet must be wrapped before its execution starts.
    If the greenthread or greenlet is running or already finished, an exception is raised.

+   .. versionchanged:: 0.3

+     :func:`wrap_greenthread` now raises an exception if the greenthread is running or already finished.
+In debug mode, the exception is not more logged to sys.stderr for greenthreads.

    Example of trollius coroutine waiting for a greenthread.
 The ``progress()`` callback is called regulary to see that the event loop in not blocked::